arunpraba/reactjs.org/src/content/learn/start-a-new-react-project.md

 }
 ```

 Next.js's App Router also integrates [data fetching with Suspense](/blog/2022/03/29/react-v18#suspense-in-data-frameworks).
-This lets you specify a loading state (like a skeleton placeholder) for different parts of your user interface directly in your React tree:
+This enables you specify a loading state (like a skeleton placeholder) for different parts of your user interface directly in your React tree:

 ```js
 <Suspense fallback={<TalksLoading />}>